mathiatt04/computational_physics/README.md

 ## Authorship

 The Josephson-junction and Cahn-Hilliard projects were written in groups of three, per course requirements.
-Mina Margrethe Vikdal Cook and Trond Christian Jensen Haug co-authored both.
+Mina Vikdal Cook and Trond Christian Jensen Haug co-authored both.
 The written reports were prepared jointly in LaTeX.

 My main individual contributions were most of theoretical derivations in both projects, as well as .